programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 A concept that may still be confusing to you are the two function arguments.
-Notice that our function has two variable names in the parentheses after its name when we declared it: wordlist, n.
+Notice that our function has two variable names in the parentheses after its name when we declared it: *wordlist*, *n*.
 These two variables are the function arguments.
-When you call (run) this function, these variables will be used by the function to solve itself.
+When you call (run) this function, these variables will be used by the function for its solution.
 Without these arguments there is not enough information to do the calculations.
 In this case, the two pieces of information are the list of words you want to turn into n-grams (wordlist), and the number of words you want